A conversation with Kotaro Ikura

 [Nishimura] It seems quite far away, but

-[Nishimura] So the direction was decided there?
+[Nishimura] So the direction was decided at that point?

 [Ikura] It's not that, but it was when I started working with porcelain clay that I first began to think that pottery was interesting.